-The Order of the Hearing-Introductions and Explanation of Procedure
+The Order of the Hearing-Introductions and Explanation of Procedure interest.

-The Chair explains the procedures and introduces the participants.
-This may include a final opportunity for challenge or recusal of the Decision-maker(s) based on bias or conflict of interest.
 The Chair will rule on any such challenge unless the Chair is the individual who is the subject of the challenge, in which case the Title IX Coordinator will review and decide the challenge.